 No Auxiliary Heat

-To qualify for this 10% reduction, a home’s only heat source must be a furnace (natural gas, oil or wood), or electric heat.
+A home’s only heat source must be a furnace (natural gas, oil or wood), or electric heat to qualify for this 10% reduction.
 A secondary heat source, such as a wood, pellet, or propane stove or insert, will make the property ineligible.
 A mini-split heat pump is an exception and can be used as a secondary heat source without losing eligibility for the no auxiliary heat discount.

-Policyholders who are 50 years of age or older qualify for this 10% discount.
+Homeowners who are 50 years of age or older can save money on their home insurance with this 10% discount.
 It is automatically applied on the renewal term after an insured’s 50th birthday.

 New Home Discount